Byron Scott: Panathinaikos

-In the summer of 1997, Scott signed with the Greek Basket League team Panathinaikos for the 1997–98 season.
-That season, he played with Panathinaikos in both the FIBA Saporta Cup (known then as the FIBA EuroCup), Europe's second-tier level competition after the top-tier EuroLeague, and the Greek Basket League.
+In the summer of 1997, Scott signed a two-year contract of nearly $2 million with the Greek Basket League team Panathinaikos.
+In the 1997–98 season, he played with Panathinaikos in both the FIBA Saporta Cup (known then as the FIBA EuroCup), Europe's second-tier level competition after the top-tier EuroLeague, and the Greek Basket League.
 In the Saporta Cup's 1997–98 season, he averaged 13.4 points, 2.4 rebounds, 2.1 assists, and 1.1 steals, in 25.6 minutes per game, in 17 games played.

-Scott helped to lead his team to the Greek Basket League championship with his scoring in many crucial games.
+Scott helped his team win the Greek Basket League championship after 13 years, being pivotal in many crucial games.
 In the Greek Basket League's 1997–98 season, he averaged 17.6 points, 2.8 rebounds, 2.3 assists, and 1.3 steals per game, in 33.7 minutes per game, in 34 games played.
 After one season with the Greek Basket League champions, Scott retired from playing professional basketball, and began his coaching career.

 Coaching career

 Sacramento Kings

-Scott began his NBA coaching career in 1998, when he began the first of two seasons as an assistant with the Sacramento Kings.
-He specialized in teaching perimeter shooting during his tenure with the Kings and helped to lead the team to an excellent three-point shooting percentage during a pair of playoff seasons.
+Scott began his NBA coaching career in 1998 as an assistant with the Sacramento Kings under Rick Adelman.
+He served as an advance scout that looked at game plans on offense alongside work in the perimeter.

 New Jersey Nets

-In 2000, Scott took over a struggling New Jersey Nets team.
-His team performed poorly in his first year, but that changed in the 2001–02 season with the arrival of Jason Kidd as the Nets raced to a franchise record of 52 wins.
-In the process, they won their first Atlantic Division crown and appeared in their first NBA Finals against the Los Angeles Lakers.
-Despite losing the championship series to LA, Scott came back to coach the team through another successful season during the 2002–03 campaign, once again taking the team to the NBA Finals, but losing once again—this time to the San Antonio Spurs.
-New Jersey was up by double figures in game six, but the Spurs tightened up their defense, which won the game and the championship.
+On June 27, 2000, Scott was hired to coach the New Jersey Nets after being offered the job the previous day by general manager Rod Thorn.
+He was hired to replace Don Casey, who had been fired on April 26 after coaching the team since March 1999.
+Scott was considered for the Indiana Pacers job prior to reaching with Thorn, who himself had been hired recently to try and turn over a team that had missed the playoffs in five of the past six seasons while having had twelve head coaches in 23 seasons as an NBA franchise; the day that Scott was hired was right before the 2000 NBA draft, for which the Nets had the first overall pick.